globocom/secDevLabs/owasp-top10-2016-mobile/m5/panda_zap/README.md

 ### 🔥

-If an attacker came into possession of the device and used the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) tool to communicate with it through a Unix shell, he could inspect how the app behaves and what it logs.
+If an attacker came into possession of the device and used the [Android Debug Bridge][Android Debug Bridge] tool to communicate with it through a Unix shell, he could inspect how the app behaves and what it logs.

 To begin, it is possible to list connected devices with the following command: